 How to Use Skype for Business to Call Customers, Bosses, Co-workers, and Employees

 Physical business meetings may not always be a possibility, but their face-to-face aspect can be retained through Skype for Business’ video conferencing features.
 This is ideal for those working remotely but still want to keep in touch with their clients, or need their team to put their heads together.

-Users can not only stream a live video feed during a call, but also share their screens with other attendees, conduct a slideshow, or perform a webinar.
+Users can not only stream a live video feed during a call, but you can also do desktop sharing with other attendees, conduct a slideshow, or perform a webinar.

-- Launch the Skype for Business app on your desktop, and make sure your presence is set to “Available.’
+- Launch the Skype for Business app on your desktop, and make sure your presence is set to “Available."

 - Click the tab labeled “Meetings” and click the “Meet Now” button.

 - A meeting screen will pop up in your window.
 You can then send participants a meeting invite by clicking on the “Invite” button located at the top right corner of your screen.